 Night Quiet load limiting mode will reduce sound levels of the unit overnight.
-When active, the Night Quiet feature limits the maximum fan speed and uses a Night Quiet specific dry switchpoint.
-This will allow the cooler to run adiabatically at lower outside air temperatures to maintain capacity.
+When active, the Night Quiet feature limits the maximum fan speed.
 The Night Quiet feature can be activated on the touchscreen, through the BMS, or by a schedule, so that the user can define a start time on one day and a stop time on the next day.
 All times are in a 24-hour format.